raptatinha/tau-advanced-playwright/README.md

 ## Fork and clone the project

-1. Copy the project URL `https://github.com/raptatinha/tau-playwright-advanced.git`;
+1. Copy the project URL `https://github.com/raptatinha/tau-advanced-playwright.git`;
 1. Fork the project following the [GitHub instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo) - (use the parameter --clone=true);
-1. Access the forked project `cd tau-playwright-advanced`
+1. Access the forked project `cd tau-advanced-playwright`

 NOTE: Remember to add the secrets & variables to your local repo.